 This article was originally published by Kristoffer Lindqvist on Tsampa.Org.

-I wanted to include this DIY adjustable squat box guide because not only does this squat box look sturdy as hell, but I see no reason why this couldn’t be used as an adjustable plyometric box as well.
-Kristoffer is not big on the details when it comes to assembly, but honestly the pictures alone make this pretty self-explanatory.
-You’ll need wood, wood screws, a tape measure, a marking pencil, a saw, and a drill.
+I wanted to include this DIY adjustable squat box guide because not only does this squat box look sturdy as hell, but I see no reason why this couldn’t also be used as an adjustable plyometric box as well.
+Kristoffer is not big on the details when it comes to the assembly but honestly the pictures alone make this pretty self-explanatory.
+You’ll need wood, drill, wood screws, a tape measure, a marking pencil, and a saw.

 Here is the original article.
-I left a lot of the original links in the article because they link to more of his personal projects.
-They are pretty damn unique and I thought some people may find it interesting.
+I left a bunch of the original links because they link to more of his personal projects.
+They are pretty unique and I thought some people may find it interesting.
 Good luck and enjoy!

 Making an adjustable heavy duty squat box